salyu9/Untitled.ConfigDataBuilder/README.md

 ### Flags

 Flag row defines special handling of properties.
 A column (property) can have multiple flags, separated by '|'.
 Some flag can have a value after it with a colon.
-Example: `separator:# | ref:Skill.Id`.
+Example: `separator:# | key`.

 Supported flags are list below.